-Slice listener and reader Heather from St. Louis has seen the series, including the recently aired season finale.
+Slice of SciFi listener and reader Heather from St. Louis has seen the series, including the recently aired season finale.
 She took the time to review the first season and offer some thoughts on it.
 We’re including it here on the Slice web site to help spark the conversation about this series.

 Please note: This review contains SPOILERS for the entire first season of The River.
 If you have it on a DVR or plan to watch it on DVD in the future and don’t want any of the surprises from the season SPOILED, please bookmark this article for later.